Geology of the Canary Islands: Tenerife

 The rejuvenation stage of Tenerife (after a long erosive gap in activity at the centre of Tenerife) started at about 4 Ma and continues to the present day.
 Between 4.0 and 0.2 Ma, a large stratovolcano (Las Cañadas volcano) formed, centred in the central part of Tenerife.
 Las Cañadas volcano covered some parts of the three older shield volcanoes.
 This volcanic activity at the centre of Tenerife has included cycles of basaltic lavas (e.g. basanites and tephrites) alternating with significant amounts of magmatically differentiated (more felsic and more alkaline) lavas (e.g. tephri-phonolites and phonolites).
 Central volcanic activity has been accompanied, since 3 Ma, by mostly basaltic fissure eruptions at a three-armed Y-shaped radial rift zone system (Note: The rift zone system is Y-shaped when viewed from above or displayed on a map.) that has northwest, northeast and south rift zones.
 In eastern Tenerife, large landslides on the flanks of the ridge (known locally as Cumbre Dorsal) that marks the northeast rift zone, formed Güímar valley sometime between 850,000 and 570,000 years ago, La Orotava valley sometime between 570,000 and 540,000 years ago, and another valley less than 560,000 years ago.
 Between about 200,000 and 170,000 years ago, Las Cañadas volcano collapsed, forming Las Cañadas caldera.
 The nature of this collapse has been studied by many geologists during the last two centuries.
 Suggested causes of Las Cañadas volcano's collapse are landslide (the Icod landslide), or explosive volcanic eruption, or a combination of both.
 In this 16 × 20 km caldera, since about 170,000 years ago, two related stratovolcanoes have formed: Teide (most of its eruptions occurring before 30,000 years ago) and its younger, smaller, western, close neighbour Pico Viejo (most of its eruptions occurring between 27,000 and 14,600 years ago).
 Both of these stratovolcanoes are still active.
 Together with some satellite vents, they form the Teide–Pico Viejo Volcanic Complex.
 (Note: Teide and Pico Viejo are referred to in various ways: for example, Teide stratocone and Pico Viejo stratocone, Teide edifice and Pico Viejo edifice, Teide stratovolcano and Pico Viejo stratovolcano, Teide–Pico Viejo stratovolcano, Teide volcano and Pico Viejo volcano, Teide–Pico Viejo Volcanic Complex, and Teide Volcanic Complex.)
-Most of Tenerife's Holocene eruptions have occurred at the radial rift zones rather than at the two stratovolcanoes.
+Most of Tenerife's volcanic eruptions of the last 15,000 years have occurred at the northwest rift zone.

 During the Holocene Epoch, Tenerife has had 42 confirmed volcanic eruptions, which is more than any other Canary island.